haurbano/RedditLatestTechnologiesApp/README.md

 - **BuildSrc Strategy**: [Blog](https://proandroiddev.com/gradle-dependency-management-with-kotlin-94eed4df9a28)

 ### UI Library
-I used Jetpack Compose, it was my frist project with this labrary and it's stable yet :(
+I used Jetpack Compose, it was my frist project with this labrary and it's not stable yet :(

 ## Architecture
 - Using **Clean Architechture** for the whole application and using **MVVM** for the presentation layer.